build-on-aws/content/tutorials/vector-embeddings-and-rag-demystified/index.md

 ---
-title: "Vector Embeddings and RAG Demystified: Leveraging Amazon Bedrock, Aurora, and LangChain"
+title: "Vector Embeddings and RAG Demystified: Leveraging Amazon Bedrock, Aurora, and LangChain - Part 1"
 description: "Explore the transformative world of vector embeddings in AI, and learn how Amazon Bedrock, Amazon Aurora, and LangChain revolutionize data handling and machine learning applications."
 tags:
   - data-engineering